natreeum/reqab/README.md

 This module allows you to use custom path aliases (e.g. @utils/logger) instead of relative paths in your Node.js project.
 It resolves the alias based on a user-defined pathconfig.js file located in the root directory.

+In contrast to the require() function, autocomplete is not supported at the editor level.

 ## 📁 File Structure Example

 ```